joanna350/QnA_llama/readme.md

    python -m pip install -r requirements.txt
    ```

-2. Start MongoDB (currently setup for ubuntu)
+2. Install and Start MongoDB

-- may have to change the DNS for other OS
+- change the DNS adequate to each OS

 3. Run
    ```